isomerpages/moe-chijkc/_admissions/Sec 1 Registration/Choosing a CCA.md

 _\*Cabin Club is a CCA for NT students only._

-_For more information on the individual CCAs you may visit our  **INSERT ISOMER LINK**
+_For more information on the individual CCAs you may visit our [CCA webpage](/student-development/CCA/cca/)

 #### Schedule of CCA Selection in January 2022